Aliases for TNNI1 Gene

 GeneCards Summary for TNNI1 Gene

-TNNI1 (Troponin I Type 1 (Skeletal, Slow)) is a Protein Coding gene.
-Diseases associated with TNNI1 include atrophy of testis.
-Among its related pathways are Activation of cAMP-Dependent PKA and Activation of cAMP-Dependent PKA.
-GO annotations related to this gene include actin binding and tropomyosin binding.
-An important paralog of this gene is TNNI2.
+TNNI1 (Troponin I1, Slow Skeletal Type) is a Protein Coding gene.
+Diseases associated with TNNI1 include Atrophy Of Testis.
+Among its related pathways are Activation of cAMP-Dependent PKA and Cardiac conduction.
+Gene Ontology (GO) annotations related to this gene include actin binding.
+An important paralog of this gene is TNNI3.

 UniProtKB/Swiss-Prot for TNNI1 Gene